rh-mobb/aro-workshop-content/aro-content/200-ops/idp/aad.md

 ```

 1. Log out from Console and log back in as your Azure AD user.
 You should now have cluster admin rights.

+    !!! warning "If you do not see a new **AAD** login option you should close the tab and open a new browser pointing at your OCP console `echo $OCP_CONSOLE`"